Mathématique: Chapter 64

 “When do we go?”
 Ginn asked.

-His team nodded, still grinning.
-Young flipped open the box, and handed out brownies on napkins.
+Young flipped open the box and handed out brownies on napkins.
 He pulled the matches out of his pocket and stuck a few of them into the top of Ginn’s brownie.

 He struck a match, thinking, for some reason, of Vala, who, he was sure, would have been carrying candles in that giant bag of hers.

-Young lit the matches in Ginn’s brownie, while Ginn watched with a vaguely bemused expression, that turned even more puzzled as Young, Greer, and James spontaneously broke into song.
+Young lit the matches in Ginn’s brownie, while Ginn watched with a bemused expression that turned even more puzzled as Young, Greer, and James spontaneously broke into song.
 The familiar tune started out strong, but rapidly lost momentum as the three of them realized that the matches in the brownie were burning a little faster and more robustly than expected.

-It occurred to Young that they should have explained this whole thing to to her ahead of time.
+It occurred to Young that they should have explained this whole thing to her ahead of time.
 But, it was too late now, and, as usual, the kid caught on quick, managing to blow the matches out without lighting anything on fire.
 She flinched, startled as they clapped for her, but James smiled, reaching out to touch her shoulder.
 She nodded at Ginn.
-“Good job,” she said, over Greer’s aggressive applause.

 “It wasn’t hard,” Ginn informed her, still perplexed.